acolomb/qet_terminal_tables/README.md

 Motivation
 ----------

-*QElectroTech* does not yet integrate a good way to build cross-referenced terminal block lists that summarize where to find the placed terminal elements.
+*QElectroTech* (as of version 0.9) does not yet integrate a good way to build cross-referenced terminal block lists that summarize where to find the placed terminal elements.
 It does however provide access to its internal SQLite database (by exporting it) where most of the relevant information can be found.
 This program generates pretty HTML tables from that, which fit nicely next to a schematic drawing of the terminal block.
 The output can be placed next to that in a simple HTML-formatted text field.